Interviews With Animators: Jay Grandin, Giant AntBlake Harris 08.02.2016

 In this week’s installment, we speak with Vancouver-based, Story-Lover Jay Grandin…

-A couple weeks back, in our PICK OF THE WEEK section, we featured an endearing and engaging explainer video about an on-going crisis that’s impacting three of Florida’s estuaries.
+A couple weeks back, we featured an endearing and engaging explainer video about an on-going crisis that’s impacting three of Florida’s estuaries.
 Or, at least, that was the core of what that video was about.
 But with pitch-perfect narration and outstanding creative work from Giant Ant, the explainer felt like so much more; like both a love letter and cautionary tale about the passage of time and our relationship to place.
-T

 To learn more about how this explainer video was made (and how Giant Ant was made as well!), we spoke with the production studio’s co-founder: Jay Grandin.